thehyve/transmart-core/README.md

 The [transmart-copy](transmart-copy) tool can be used to load data into the database.
 Legacy database definitions and installation instructions are in [transmart-data](transmart-data), tested with both PostgreSQL and Oracle databases.
-A data loading tool based on Spring Batch is available as [transmart-batch](transmart-batch).

 ## Relation to other tranSMART repositories and Git history